Gabriel Agostini

 • This essay, which I wrote for my Columbia's Contemporary Civilization class in 2021, investigates Swift's re-recordings and their ontological implications in Aesthetics.
 I use canonical texts from Western philosophy, such as Marx and Nietzsche, to support my point.

-• I had been thinking about these ideas much earlier in my Swiftie carreer, and this essay from 2017 focuses on the themes of memory and repetition in Taylor Swift's music as she released reputation.
+• I had been thinking about these ideas much earlier in my Swiftie career, and this essay from 2017 focuses on the themes of memory and repetition in Taylor Swift's music as she released reputation.